 - impose penalties including fines

-- direct the licence holder to take specific action.
+- direct the wagering operator to take specific action.

 Publishing the decision